 Recognising the importance of geothermal energy in improving the country's energy mix, the Government of Tanzania is taking necessary measures to stimulate geothermal development.
-Recently, it has demonstrated its commitment towards geothermal development by establishing the Tanzania Geothermal Development Company Limited (TGDC), which is a public company that exclusively deals with geothermal energy development and utilisation.
-The company was incorporated in December, 2013 and is currently mobilising staff and other resources to enable it to take up its responsibilities.
-In addition, the government under the Scaling up Renewable Energy Program (SREP) geothermal project has been prioritised with the target of realising 100 MW by 2020.
+Recently, it has demonstrated its commitment towards geothermal development by establishing the Tanzania

+Geothermal Development Company Limited (TGDC), which is a public company that exclusively deals with geothermal energy development and utilisation.
+The company was incorporated in December, 2013 and become operational July 2014.
+It is currently enhancing capacity development for staff, acquisition of equipment, solicit of funds and other resources to enable it to take up its responsibilities.
+In addition, the government under the Scaling Up Renewable Energy Program (SREP) is establishing enabling environment for geothermal development in Tanzania and geothermal projects have been prioritised with the target of realising 100 MW by 2025.

 Under the long term plan (PSMP, 2009, 2012 update) diversification of generation mix is emphasised and geothermal is included in power generation sources.
 Both the Power Sector Master Plan (2010-2035) and Medium Term Strategic Plan (2012-16) envisage developing renewable energy sources as a measure of enhancing reliability of power supply.
 Key interventions under the Medium Term Strategic Plan are, (i) developing alternative and renewable energy sources mainly from solar, biomass and wind, and (ii) promoting energy efficiency and conservation.
 Regarding development of geothermal, the government is committed to reduce geothermal resource uncertainty, partly mitigate development risks, and improve sector governance and capacity to encourage the private sector participation in the development and supply of dependable and cost-competitive geothermal electricity.
-For that reason, the government has put emphasis on developing appropriate policy and legal and regulatory framework and support high-risk phases of geothermal project implementation, especially test drilling.
+For that reason, the government has put emphasis on developing appropriate geothermal policy and legal and regulatory framework and support high-risk phases of geothermal project implementation, especially test drilling.